 - Cook onion - Add ½ of sweet or white onion (or 2 teaspoon onion powder), diced.
 If you have more prep time, cook it separately until translucent and transfer it to the sauce mix.
 Otherwise, just follow the recipe instructions.

-- Chicken - substitute with slow cooker pulled beef or cooked ground beef of same amount (4 cups).
+- Chicken - substitute with slow cooker pulled beef or cooked ground beef of the same amount (4 cups).
 Have you tried my Beef Enchilada Casserole yet?

-Easy Mexican Style Recipes
+Easy Mexican Inspired Recipes

 If you are a frequent visitor on this site, you've probably noticed that my favorite foods of all time are Mexican recipes and Asian/Indian fusion dishes.